 And then it was finally my turn!

 After my turn on the swing, I climbed into the tree house to see if I could see down into the ravine that I had just glided over.
-Not really.
+Nope, not really.

 But then the sun burst through the clouds for a few minutes and we were able to admire more of the surrounding scenery before the clouds engulfed us again.

-It was starting to get dark and we still had to drive back so we knew we had to get going.
-But not before we each got on the swing one more time, this time pushing each other to get even higher…
+It was starting to get dark and we still had to drive back to Baños so we knew we had to get going.
+But not before we got on the swing one more time, this time getting even higher…

 To watch a short video of my first time on the swing, click below: